AnyBody/anybody-tutorial/A_Getting_started/lesson1.rst

-Lesson 1: Creating a Standing Model
+Lesson 1: Creating a Human Standing Model
 ==================================================

-The standing model can be found in the AMMR folder under Applications/Examples.
-The main file is called StandingModel.Main.any.
+The Human Standing model can be found in the AMMR folder under Applications/Examples/Human Standing.
+The main file is called Human Standing.Main.any.

-**While a main file can be opened with the "File->Open" menu in AnyBody, do not do this!
-This tutorial will teach you an easier way to use StandingModel as a starting template.**
+**While this file can be opened with the "File->Open" menu in AnyBody, do not do this!
+This tutorial will teach you an easier way to use the Human Standing model as a starting template.**

 Key (modifiable) features of the standing model are: